SiyuanYan1/MAKE/README.md

 ## Training
 * Script: script/pretrain.sh
 * Training data: Our training data will be released in October
-* Hardware requirements: We used one NVIDIA H200 GPU for training (occupied GPU memory during training: 140GB).
+* Hardware requirements: We used one NVIDIA H200 GPU for training (occupied GPU memory during training: 140GB, the training time is around 6h).
 You can use gradient accumulation during training by setting the **accum-freq** parameter.

 ```bash
 python src/main.py \